aio-libs/aiokafka/docs/consumer.rst

   fetch data.
 Failure to call ``Consumer.stop()`` after consumer use `will leak these connections`.

-**Consumer** transparently handles the failure of Kafka brokers, and transparently adapts as topic partitions it fetches migrate within the cluster.
+**Consumer** transparently handles the failure of Kafka brokers and transparently adapts as topic partitions it fetches migrate within the cluster.
 It also interacts with the broker to allow groups of consumers to load balance consumption using **Consumer Groups**.

 This page covers:

- * `Offsets and Consumer Position`_ explais how to track consumption progress, save it to Kafka or another place.
+ * `Offsets and Consumer Position`_ explains how to track consumption progress, save it to Kafka or another place.
- * `Consumer Groups and Topic Subscriptions`_ explains how to subscribe to different topics/patters; consume the same topic from multiple processes.
+ * `Consumer Groups and Topic Subscriptions`_ explains how to subscribe to different topics/patterns; consume the same topic from multiple processes.
  * `Detecting Consumer Failures`_ how to